JML-Sites/service/README.md

  - Petsit
  - Housesit
  - Do photography
- - Fix most computer or technical problems
+ - Fix most computer and technical problems
  - Set up a simple website, like the one you're reading!

 ## If your job isn't listed above, still feel free to contact below!